Bill Sharman

+William Walton Sharman (May 25, 1926 – October 25, 2013), also known as "Battling Bill", was an American professional basketball player and coach.
+Sharman is a two-time Naismith Memorial Basketball Hall of Fame inductee, having been inducted in 1976 as a player, and in 2004 as a coach.
+Only John Wooden, Lenny Wilkens, Tommy Heinsohn and Bill Russell share this double honor.

-William Walton Sharman (May 25, 1926 – October 25, 2013) was an American professional basketball player and coach.
-He is mostly known for his time with the Boston Celtics in the 1950s, partnering with Bob Cousy in what was then considered the greatest backcourt duo of all time.
-As a coach, Sharman won titles in the ABL, ABA, and NBA, and is credited with introducing the now-ubiquitous morning shootaround.
+Sharman is mostly known for his time with the Boston Celtics in the 1950s as a player in the National Basketball Association (NBA), partnering with fellow Hall of Fame guard Bob Cousy in what was then considered the greatest backcourt duo of all time.
+As a coach, Sharman won titles in the American Basketball League (ABL), American Basketball Association (ABA), and NBA, and is credited with introducing the now-ubiquitous morning shootaround.
+He was named Coach of the Year in both the ABA and NBA.

 Sharman was the first North American sports figure to win a championship as a player, coach, and executive.
-He was a 15-time NBA champion (having won four titles as a player with the Celtics, one as head coach of the Los Angeles Lakers, and ten as a Lakers executive), and a 17-time champion in basketball overall counting his ABL and ABA titles.
-Sharman is also a two-time Naismith Memorial Basketball Hall of Fame inductee, having been inducted in 1976 as a player, and in 2004 as a coach.
-Only John Wooden, Lenny Wilkens, Tommy Heinsohn and Bill Russell share this double honor.

-Sharman is also notable for coaching the 1971–72 Los Angeles Lakers to an NBA record 33-game win streak, a then-record regular season 69–13 win–loss mark, and the first Lakers championship in Los Angeles.
+He was a 15-time NBA champion (having won four titles as a player with the Celtics, one as head coach of the Los Angeles Lakers, and ten during his time as a Lakers' general manager, president, and special consultant); and a 17-time champion in professional basketball overall counting his ABL and ABA titles.
+Sharman coached the 1971–72 Los Angeles Lakers to an NBA record 33-game win streak; a then-record regular season 69–13 win–loss mark; and the first Lakers championship in Los Angeles.

+Sharman was an All-American basketball player at the University of Southern California (USC).
+He played under Naismith Hall of Fame head coach Sam Barry.
+Sharman was selected twice as the Most Valuable Player in the Pacific Coast Conference.
+Two of his teammates at USC were future Hall of Fame coaches Alex Hannum and Tex Winter.